moxx799/retailed_client/README.md

-# Retired client project Description
+# Retired client project description
 Take-home project: the overall structure contains two parts.
 For the classification model, it is located in cluster_tabular_models; for the segmentation and data inspection, it is in the main Jupyter notebook file.
 The configs are in the census_foundation_models.json

 The folder structure should be